cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The curve has order (p \* c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' \* c') with p' prime and c' a cofactor.

 - The cofactor c of the curve MUST BE EQUAL to or an integer multiple of the cofactor c' of the curve's quadratic twist.
+Also, importantly, the implementation of the scalar\_mult and scalar\_mult\_vfy functions must ensure that all scalars actually used for the group operation are integer multiples of c (e.g. such as asserted by the specification of the decodeScalar functions in {{?RFC7748}}).

-- Both field order q and group order p MUST BE close to a power of two along the lines of {{AHH21}}, Appendix E.
+- Both field order q and group order p MUST BE close to a power of two along the lines of {{AHH21}}, Appendix E. Otherwise the simplified scalar sampling specified in {{CPaceMontgomery}}
+  needs to be changed.

 - The representation of the neutral element G.I MUST BE the same for both, the curve and its twist.